maclarel/ghes-cluster-terraform-azure/README.md

 ### Update variables (optional)

+You'll be prompted for various values if they're not handled from a config file and/or don't have defaults.

 - Copy/rename `terraform.tfvars.example` to `terraform.tfvars`
 - Edit `terraform.tfvars` to choose Azure Region, cluster name, domain, instance/disk sizes, GitHub Enterprise Server version, etc...